ISO 9001 - Practical, Simple and Effective

 How do you get ISO 9001?

-To get ISO 9001 certification (often incorrectly called 'ISO accreditation'), your quality management system has to meet all the requirements.
-You must show this at a formal audit that assesses this.
-Note this is an audit of your management system rather than your financials and must be done by a duly accredited certifier (also called external auditor).
-Sorry about all the alternative terms, but this field does have a few!
+To get ISO 9001 certification (often incorrectly called 'ISO accreditation'), your quality management system must meet all the requirements.
+You demonstrate this at a formal audit to an external auditor.
+Note it's an audit of your management system, not your financials, and it must be done by a properly accredited certifier, often called your external auditor.
+Sorry about all these terms, but my field has a few!

 Then you get your certificate - assuming of course you pass, never a problem for our clients.
-You are then referred to as ISO 9001 certified, or to have ISO 9001 certification or be registered to ISO 9001.
-Several different terms, all meaning the same thing.
+You are then called ISO 9001 certified, or said to have ISO 9001 certification or be registered to ISO 9001.
+Different terms, but they all mean the same thing.

 Some myths around 9001